Navigating the Microsoft Graph API with SDK Webinar. Wednesday, July 31. Register Here

 Step 2: Validate the Permissions on the WsusContent and UpdateServicesPackages Shares

-After validating the shares exist, confirm the WsusContent or UpdateServicesPackages have Allow permissions for the Share Permissions for NETWORK SERVICE, WSUS Administrators, and Administrators.
+After validating the shares exist, confirm both the WsusContent and UpdateServicesPackages have Allow permissions under the Share Permissions tab for the following local (i.e. non-domain) users and groups:

 validate sharing permissions wsuscontent

-For NTFS permissions on the Security tab, you will need to ensure the Allow permission is applied for the following users and groups: SYSTEM, NETWORK SERVICE, WSUS Administrators, Administrators.
+For NTFS permissions on the Security tab, you will need to ensure the Full control permission is applied for the following local (i.e. non-domain) users and groups:

 Step 3: Validate the WSUS Content Folder in the Registry Matches the SUSDB